BLUE HORIZON 1261

 Jasper looked around to make sure no one was close enough to hear.
 He motioned for the wolf to lean down so he could whisper in his ear, so Merlin pulled up a chair and moved in closer.

 The captain nodded.
-"I'm not surprised, but we thought perhaps it was the former crew of this ship that did it out of spite for getting laid off."
+"I'm not surprised, but we thought perhaps it was the former crew of this ship that did it out of spite for getting laid off.
+The only reason I didn’t choose that other ship is that you weren’t finished working on it… and also because of that huge dent in its leading edge."

 "Why put an antiquated unit into the Frisbie?"
 Merlin asked quietly.
 "It worked well enough to move the ship off the lot, but it wouldn't have handled a fully working vessel."